A short history of the BMOC

 In 2000, the BMOC set up its first mentoring scheme.
 This involved around 25 students who were all in serious contention for a place in the IMO team in the current or following session.
 The 8 mentors were all “Old Olympians” who had gone through the IMO system and were keen to give something back.
 This scheme, now called the Advanced Mentoring Scheme, was joined in 2002 by a Senior Mentoring Scheme.
 This is aimed at students who have attended a Summer School and the mentors are again mostly Old Olympians.
 Currently there are over 130 students and 50 mentors on the scheme; in addition, teachers from around 200 schools receive the mentoring materials for use with their students.
 It is intended that the Senior Scheme should be available to all students who can benefit from it.

-The Advanced Mentoring Scheme complements the training for the current IMO squad.
+The Advanced Mentoring Scheme complements various Olympiad training.

 Further information about the mentoring schemes and their aims is available from the UKMT website.